“It’s in your hands – take action.”

 World Arthritis Day can bring hope to millions of people by educating both those who have arthritis and their caregivers that movement, especially yoga and tai chi, can be very helpful.

-Scientific research shows that yoga helps relieve tender, swollen joints and the inflammation caused by arthritis.
-Yoga also helps to improve mobility and mental health.
+Scientific research shows that yoga helps relieve tender, swollen joints and inflammation caused by arthritis.
+And yoga also helps to improve mobility and mental health.

 But not all yoga practices are advisable for those with arthritis and limited mobility.

-- Check with your doctor before starting yoga or any physical activity.
+- Speak to your doctor.
+Check with your doctor before starting yoga or any physical activity.